-Canon 1100D versus Canon 7D II
+Canon 1100D vs 7D Mark II

-The Canon EOS 1100D (called Canon T3 in some regions) and the Canon EOS 7D Mark II are two digital cameras that were officially introduced, respectively, in February 2011 and September 2014.
+The Canon EOS 1100D (called Canon T3 in some regions) and the Canon EOS 7D Mark II are two digital cameras that were announced, respectively, in February 2011 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1100D has a resolution of 12.2 megapixel, whereas the 7D Mark II provides 20 MP.
+The 1100D has a resolution of 12.2 megapixels, whereas the 7D Mark II provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is notably larger (28 percent) than the Canon 1100D.
 Moreover, the 7D Mark II is substantially heavier (84 percent) than the 1100D.
 It is noteworthy in this context that the 7D Mark II is splash and dust-proof, while the 1100D does not feature any corresponding weather-sealing.